About YIMBY Melbourne

 Brendan holds a Masters of International Development Economics from the Australian National University and Bachelors of Commerce and Arts from the University of Melbourne.

 Before taking on his current role, Dan was CEO of Nightingale Housing, an award-winning not-for-profit organisation committed to developing socially, financially, and environmentally sustainable homes.
-Under his leadership, Nightingale Housing set new standards for responsible development, combining design excellence, community building, and environmental stewardship.
 Dan played a key role in expanding the organisation’s influence and impact in the housing sector.